Meet the Tigers of Bali Safari!

 Tigers are as majestic as they appear.

-The tiger is the largest member of the "big cat" species, as it can weigh up to 350kg.
-There are 6 subspecies of tigers in the world - Malayan tiger, South China Tiger, Indochinese Tiger, Sumatran Tiger, Bengal Tiger, and Siberian Tiger.
+Because the tiger is the largest member of the "big cat" species, as it can weigh up to 350kg.
+Meanwhile, there are 6 subspecies of tigers in the world - Malayan tiger, South China Tiger, Indochinese Tiger, Sumatran Tiger, Bengal Tiger, and Siberian Tiger.

 They usually hunt for food in the late afternoons or at night for larger prey like wild pigs, deer, and, at times, monkeys and even frogs.
 Tigers need to feed on up to 27 kilograms of meat in one night, but more often they consume up to 6 kilograms of meat during a meal.
 Meet the tigers of Bali Safari!